 4. Administrative Reviews on Sanctions bring several people together to allow for the consideration of any proposed sanctions.
 Participants may include the investigator(s), the respondent(s), complainant(s), member(s) of the Administrative Review Committee, an Administrative Review Committee Advisor, and an Advisor for each respondent or complainant.

-5. All participants are expected to be respectful of each other’s purpose in the review process and are to conduct themselves accordingly at the direction of the Administrative Review Committee.
-The Director of Community Standards or designee may modify the procedures after taking into consideration the support and privacy needs of the parties and/or other potential meeting participants.
+5. All participants are expected to be respectful of each other's purpose in the review process and are to conduct themselves accordingly at the direction of the Administrative Review Committee.
+The Director of Community Standards or their designee may modify the procedures after taking into consideration the support and privacy needs of the parties and/or other potential meeting participants.
 This may include, but is not limited to, alteration of the meeting room setup, use of multiple rooms, video-conferencing equipment, or other electronic means.

 6. Once the Administrative Review Committee has completed its review on sanctions, the respondent and the complainant(s), if present, will be verbally notified of the assigned sanctions.
 The respondent will receive written notification of the Committee's decision within three (3) business days.
 The respondent and the complainant(s) will be simultaneously notified of the factual finding(s) in writing if permitted or required by law.
 Upon written request, a copy of the final investigation report shall be made available to the respondent and the complainant(s) if permitted or required by law.